heubych/uTradeFi_Documentation/docs/keyconcepts.md

 ?> The execution of the trade instructions is performed by the Protocol on behalf of the investors to allow trading bots to run automatically 24/7 without manual approval

-## Who absorbs the P&L of the overall investment pool?
+## Who absorbs the P&L of the overall pool?

-The profit and losses (PnL) of the overall investment pool are absorbed by the Collateralized Debt Pool (CDP) Issuers.
-These are stakeholders that are absorbing the overall risk of the entire Pool in exchange of trading fees and performance fees paid by the investors as a result of their trading activity.
+The gains and losses of the overall investment pool are absorbed by the underwriters of the pool performance.
+These are stakeholders that are absorbing the overall risk of the entire pool in exchange of trading fees and performance fees paid by the investors as a result of their trading activity.
 In a situation where investors have opposite exposures (e.g. short vs long), the overall market risk of the pool will be low and the gains of some investors will be absorbed the losses of others investors.
-If the overall pool is imbalanced (e.g. all investors are long) the overall gains and losses will be covered by the CDP Issuers.
+If the overall pool is imbalanced (e.g. all investors are long) the overall gains and losses will be covered by the underwriters.
 See next section for more information.

-?> The P&L of the investment pool is absorbed by the CDP issuers
+?> The gains and losses of the investment pool is absorbed by the pool performance underwriters

 ## Price of the synthetic trackers